 Context missing: opponent ranges, bet sizes, rake, stack depth, table selection, future betting, emotional pressure and operator rules.

-Omaha practice needs its own rule check because Omaha hands must use exactly two hole cards and exactly three board cards.
-This mode checks construction rules only; it does not estimate financial risk or future outcomes.
+Omaha hands must use exactly two hole cards and exactly three board cards.
+This mode checks construction rules only.

 Omaha example